1

 cp: error reading '/media/vladimir/HBCD 15.2 RUS/HBCD/Boot/pmagic/pmodules/PMAGIC_2012_10_10.SQFS': Ошибка ввода/вывода

 Method 3.
-Calculation of the control amount (hash) from the recorded disk (MD5Sum and SHA256SUM)
+Calculating the checksum (hash) from the burned disk (MD5SUM and SHA256SUM)

-If the disk was burned with the ISO image, you can compare the source control amount of the image file and the control amount
+If the disk was burned from an ISO image, you can compare the original checksum of the image file and the checksum

-It is necessary to download the recorded CD or DVD disk in DVD-RW and execute the command
+You need to load a recorded CD or DVD into the DVD-RW drive and execute the command

-The speed of execution depends on the speed of the drive and the data volume
+Execution speed depends on drive speed and data volume

-For example, the result to remove the control amount of the disk
+For example, the result for removing the disk checksum

 4b6f499873f282c8dd95adaf071eec68 /dev/dvdrw